alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ###If there isn’t an ITAHC for your germplasm or animal by-product

 [Contact the Animal and Plant Health Agency (APHA)](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) to apply.

+##Fill in a corporate document to move animal by-products within the EU

+This document is a signed list including:

+* a detailed description of the contents, including category, weight, volume and quantity
+* the date of transport
+* an address of origin and destination, and contact names at both
+* approval or registration numbers for the factory or vehicle
+* ear numbers and details of species, where carcasses have been taken from farms

+You should keep a copy of the commercial document for at least 2 years.

+[Question for SME: Is this just a community transit declaration, if so we can link to the guide]

 ##Outside the EU